Rotten-LKZ/EasyJwt/README.md

 # Matters Need Attention
 1. JWT's configuration is time dependent (such as exp, nbf, iat), please use ten-place timestamp

+# The author want to say
+1. The decrypt maybe need more time to complete.
+(Because I am a lazy author)

 # Usage

 Install easy-jwt